PICTURE POSTING TUTORIAL

 In Closing . . .

 Some of the above directions may seem complicated at first, but they are all really quite simple once you have done them a few times.
 Please feel free to test away on the message board if you prefer - we won't mind.
-Whatever you do, keep posting your pictures!
+Whatever you do, keep posting your images!

 Click on the little miner dude below to